river-corridors-sfa/rcsfa-RC3-BSLE_P/README.md

 Steps:

-1. The manuscript data package will contain the following folders:
+1. The manuscript data package data folder will contain the following folders:

 -   P-NMR